90 Day Fiancé's Jorge Nava Opens Up About Finding Love After Prison and Anfisa Split - E! Online

 In an exclusive interview with E!
 News, Jorge revealed that he is seeing someone new he met on Instagram.

 "It was actually a friendly relationship before it became the relationship that it is today," he told E!
 News.
-"When I went out to California to visit my family, we went on our first day and then a week after that, she came and stayed with me and we've kind of been together ever since."
+"When I went out to California to visit my family, we went on our first date and then a week after that, she came and stayed with me and we've kind of been together ever since."

 Jorge continued, "We travel pretty much all over Arizona.
 We go to different hikes and we kind of try to stay active as much as we can and see as much as we can while I'm here."